 Click the links below to find more information:

 Each school has a multicultural affairs officer who responds to the day-to-day needs and concerns of underrepresented students.
-This individual works closely with the Division of Multicultural Affairs in promoting our mission of student support and motivational systems.
-Representives meet of this committee meet regularly to discuss diversity initiatives and inclusive efforts promoted by the respective school.
-The Division of Multicultural Affairs Liaison Working Group includes:
+This individual works closely with the Office of Educational Outreach and Health Careers Development in promoting our mission of student support and motivational systems.
+Representatives meet of this committee meet regularly to discuss diversity initiatives and inclusive efforts promoted by the respective school.
+The working group includes:

 Multicultural Enhancement Committee